The mental activities involved in acquiring, retaining, and using knowledge.

 A mental category that is formed by learning the rules or features that define it.

-The most typical instance of a particular concept.
+The most typical instances of a particular concept.

 Individual instances of a concept or category, held in memory.